franBec/pollitoDev/content/en/page/about.md

 [DEVSU](https://devsu.com/) | _May 2023 - Present_

-Development and maintenance of secure banking solutions through microservices.
-Protection and integrity of sensitive financial data.
+Development of secure microservices to improve banking security infrastructure, focusing on the interactions between the mobile application and authentication services.

 ![pichincha](/about/pichincha.png)